 Questions?
 Contact us at email@example.com

-This mitzvah applies to men in all times and places.
-It is discussed in the Talmud in the tractates of Sanhedrin (21b), Baba Basra (13b-14b) and Menachos (30a-b).
-It is codified in the Shulchan Aruch in Yoreh Deah 274.
-This mitzvah is #18 of the 248 positive mitzvos in the Rambam’s Sefer HaMitzvos and #15 of the 77 positive mitzvos that can be observed today as listed in the Chofetz Chaim’s Sefer HaMitzvos HaKatzar.
+This mitzvah applies to everyone in all times and places.
+In the Talmud, it is discussed in the tractates of Sanhedrin (54a) and Yevamos (21a-22a).
+It is codified in the Shulchan Aruch in Even Ha’Ezer 15.
+It is #330 of the 365 negative mitzvos in the Rambam’s Sefer HaMitzvos and #112 of the 194 negative mitzvos that can be fulfilled today as listed in the Chofetz Chaim’s Sefer HaMitzvos HaKatzar.